 If the packaging isn’t available, try to (safely) bring some of the poison along with you for the veterinary team to see — they may just be able to tell which one it is by its appearance.

 When you arrive at the veterinary hospital, you will receive a barrage of questions, and the entire staff will start performing treatments for your pet immediately.

 While it all may seem overwhelming, your answers will help them, and it will guide the course of care your pet needs.

-Following an initial assessment, the veterinary team will start supportive care and diagnostic tests, which includes intravenous fluids, medications to control any symptoms that are present at the time of arrival, and getting blood work.
+Following an initial assessment, the veterinary team will start supportive care and diagnostic tests, which include intravenous fluids, medications to control any symptoms that are present at the time of arrival, and blood work.